• Skip to main content

 Topping our list are the colourful Palace of Pena, the Moorish Castle, and the initiation well at Quinta da Regaleira estate (see image at top of page).

-Despite this article focusing on Lisbon day trips, we recommend staying overnight in Sintra to fully appreciate its beauty and history, and while there are plenty of options, we plan to stay at the Sintra Boutique Hotel on our next visit.
+Despite this article focusing on Lisbon day trips, we recommend staying overnight in Sintra to fully appreciate its beauty and history.
+While there are plenty of options, we plan to stay at the Sintra Boutique Hotel on our next visit.

 If you do want to take a day trip from Lisbon but don’t want to drive yourself (as car parking can be a challenge), you might want to consider this tour.